MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-azure-data-lake-analytics.md

 Before you begin, you should have these items of information:

-   :heavy_check_mark:  The name of your Azure Storage (AS) account containing MAG dataset from [Get Microsoft Academic Graph on Azure storage](get-started-setup-provisioning.md#note-azure-storage-account-name-and-primary-key).
+   :heavy_check_mark:  The name of your Azure Storage (AS) account containing the MAG dataset from [Get Microsoft Academic Graph on Azure storage](get-started-setup-provisioning.md#note-azure-storage-account-name).

 ## Create Azure Data Lake Analytics account